-Florida is an incredible, beautiful place to live.
-With white sandy beaches, crystal clear blue water, and sunshine throughout almost the entire year, citizens and travelers flock to Florida for the many amazing features it has.
+Florida is an incredible, beautiful place to live and visit.
+With white sandy beaches, crystal clear blue water, and sunshine throughout almost the entire year.
+Citizens and travelers flock to Florida for the many amazing features it has.
 Florida also has a dark and rainy side that occurs during hurricane season.
 Some of the worst Florida hurricanes have completely devastated the state, causing millions of dollars of damage in hurricane-affected areas, as well as loss of life.

 10 Most Dangerous Cities During Hurricane Season in Florida

-Here are the 10 worst places for hurricanes (according to recent history) or most dangerous cities for storms in Florida.
-You will want to consider this when planning your vacations during peak hurricane season in Florida:
+Here are the 10 worst places for hurricanes in Florida (according to recent history).
+You will want to consider this list when contemplating moving to the Sunshine State; or planning your Florida vacations during peak hurricane season:

 - Central Florida within the Atlantic coast — Specifically Melbourne and Cocoa Beach